-The Inertia of Fear and the Scientific Worldview, by Valentin F. Turchin, Columbia University Press, New York, 1981, 300 pp.
+THE INERTIA OF FEAR AND THE SCIENTIFIC WORLDVIEW, by Valentin F. Turchin, Columbia University Press, New York, 1981, 300 pages.

-VALENTIN TURCHIN, a mathematician, philosopher, and cybernetician, was for years one of the Soviet Union's leading computer and information scientists.
-His first work, The Inertia of Fear and the Scientific Worldview (IOF), a treatise on Soviet society, was first published in 1968 in the underground Soviet samizdat press.
+Valentin Turchin, a mathematician, philosopher, and cybernetician, was for years one of the Soviet Union's leading computer and information scientists.
+His first work, The Inertia of Fear and the Scientific Worldview (IOF), is a treatise on Soviet society, and was first published in 1968 in the underground Soviet samizdat press.
 In his second work, The Phenomenon of Science (POS), Turchin attempts to express a unified meta-theory of cosmic evolution in cybernetic terms.
 POS was never published in the Soviet Union, but was first published in English in 1977.
 A revised version of IOF, including an expanded cybernetic social theory, was published in English in 1981.

 Turchin holds degrees in physical and mathematical sciences, and has published over 65 articles on computer science and social cybernetics.
-In the 1960s Turchin entered a period of activism, during which he defended Andrei Sakharov and headed the Moscow chapter of Amnesty International.
+In the 1960's Turchin entered a period of activism, during which he defended Andrei Sakharov and headed the Moscow chapter of Amnesty International.
 He was persecuted for these activities, blacklisted, and removed from his position at the Institute for the Design of Automated Construction Systems.
-In 1977 he emigrated to the United States, where he currently resides in New York City and teaches at the City University of New York.
+In 1977 he emigrated to the United States, where he currently resides in New York and teaches at the City University of New York.

 POS is a cybernetic meta-theory of cosmic evolution in the spirit of Chardin and Bergson.
-The book is perhaps the first grand evolutionary world view from the latter twentieth century, and thus benefits from modern evolutionary theory.
-Its ultimate aim is the potentially circular task of studying human science as an object within the context of the ongoing scientific study of humanity and the universe.
-The natural consequences of this activity are : the emphasis on the unity of science ; the drawing of attention to principles applicable to both the evolution of science and the evolution of species, from the origins of cells to industrial production ; and the stressing of wholeness of history and evolution.
+The book is perhaps the first grand evolutionary world view from the latter twentieth century, and thus benefitting from modern evolutionary theory.
+Its ultimate aim is the potentially circular task of studying science as an object in the context of a scientific view of humanity.
+A natural consequence of this activity is an emphasis on the unity of science; the drawing of attention to principles applicable to both the evolution of science and the evolution of species, from the origins of cells to industrial production; and the stressing of the wholeness of history and evolution.

 IOF is a book on cybernetic social theory.
-Although it was originally written prior to POS, it is in fact an elaboration on POS' general evolutionary schema, and a specific application of that theory to society.
-In IOF Turchin presents his view of scientific socialism and an ideal society based on cybernetic principles.
+In it Turchin elaborates on the general evolutionary schema advanced in POS, relating it specifically to society.
+He builds from these conclusions to present his view of "scientific socialism" and an ideal society based on cybernetic principles.

-Because in both books Turchin is addressing the general reader, his cybernetic theory is not developed in an especially rigorous or formal environment.
+Because it is addressed to the general reader, Turchin's cybernetic theory is not developed in an especially rigorous or formal environment.
 In addition, the English editions are, of course, translations.
-Despite these mitigating factors, throughout POS and IOF Turchin suffers from an unfortunate use of the subjective mood in relation to evolutionary processes.
-For example, he says 'To increase the complexity of the organization of biological forms, nature operates by trial and error' (POS, p.
-1), or 'Nature's next task is to control movement' (POS, p.
+Keeping this in mind, throughout POS and IOF Turchin suffers from an unfortunate use of the subjective mood.
+For example, he says "To increase the complexity of the organization of biological forms, nature operates by trial and error" (POS, p.
+1), or "Nature's next task is to control movement" (POS, p.
 57).

-The practice of anthropomorphizing or deifying 'Nature' continues to plague general writing on science, especially in biology.
-At best this usage introduces unnecessary ambiguity to cybernetics' very difficult task of scientifically explaining teleonomic behavior; at worst it reveals a fundamental failure to understand the nature of indeterminate processes such as biological evolution.
+The practice of anthropomorphizing or deifying "Nature" continues to plague general writing on science, especially in biology.
+At best this usage introduces an unnecessary ambiguity to cybernetics' very difficult task of scientifically explaining teleonomic behavior; at worst it reveals a fundamental failure to understand the potential results of random processes such as biological evolution.
 I believe and hope that in Turchin's case this practice results primarily from the conditions noted above, rather than from an attempt to advance a vitalist perspective, or from a breach of scientific ideology.
 The result is, however, unfortunate and confusing.